Southern cities hit hard by storms face new crisis: No water - WTMJ

 In many areas, water pressure dropped after lines froze and because people left faucets dripping to prevent pipes from icing, authorities said.

-As of Thursday afternoon, more than 1,000 Texas public water systems and 177 of the state’s 254 counties had reported weather-related operational disruptions, affecting more than 14 million people, according to the Texas Commission on Environmental Quality.
+As of Friday afternoon, more than 1,300 Texas public water systems and 159 counties had reported weather-related operational disruptions affecting more than 14.9 million people, according to Texas Commission on Environmental Quality spokeswoman Tiffany Young.

-Abbott urged Texas residents to shut off water to prevent more busted pipes and preserve municipal system pressure.

-David Lopez said the Dallas plumbing company he works for has received more than 600 calls for service over the last week.

 “It’s pretty much first come, first served,” said Lopez, as he and a colleague manhandled a new water heater out of their van on Friday.
 “Everyone’s got emergencies.”